ripon2488/ripon2488/README.md

 I always enjoyed Computer Science, Data Science and machine learning that has drove me to be an Engineer. <br>

-<ul>- 🔭 I’m currently working on Database Administration, ML and DL.</ul>
+<ul>- 🔭 I’m currently working on Oracle Database Administration, Data Analysis, ML.</ul>
 <ul>- 🌱 I’m currently learning Data Analyics, Machine Learning ,Deep Learning and Data Science.</ul>
 <ul>- 👯 I’m looking to collaborate on Data Engineering and AI.</ul>
 <ul>- 🤔 I’m looking for help with Data Science and AI.</ul>